SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/report.md

             ,due to which the division of voltage was not proper, the expected division was Vref/2 , Vref/4 , Vref/8.This problem was rectified by replacing the switch with two nmos in parallel and conntecting inverter to the gate of nmos and its  source is connected to ground.
 So that when the input 0 is given to dac inverted nmos will be turned on and it will be shorted to ground.

-            Ideal opamp was implemented using IcVs
+            Ideal opamp was implemented using VcVs